-Under Rule 210(5)(d)(iii) of the Listing Manual, a Director will not be independent if he has served for an aggregate of more than nine (9) years and his continued appointment as an Independent Director has not been sought and approved in separate resolutions by (a) all shareholders, and (b) shareholders, excluding the Directors and Chief Executive Officer ("CEO") of the issuer, and associates of such Directors and CEO (the "Two-Tier Voting").
+Under Rule 210(5)(d)(iii) of the Listing Manual which came into effect on 1 January 2022, a Director will not be independent if he has served for an aggregate period of more than nine (9) years and his continued appointment as an Independent Director has not been sought and approved in separate resolutions by (a) all shareholders and (b) shareholders, excluding the Directors and CEO of the issuer, and associates of such Directors and CEO (the "Two-Tier Voting").
 In accordance with Rule 210(5)(d)(iii), such resolutions approved by a Two-Tier Voting process will remain valid until the earlier of (i) the retirement or resignation of the Independent Director; or (ii) the conclusion of the third AGM of the Company following the passing of these resolutions.

-Accordingly, the Board has recommended that the approval of the shareholders be sought in respect of the continuation of office of Mr Lim Heng Chong Benny, Mr Koh Choon Kong and Mdm Xu Chun Hua as Independent Directors of the Company at the forthcoming AGM through the Two-Tier Voting process.
+The continued appointment of Mr Lim Heng Chong Benny, Mr Koh Choon Kong and Mdm Xu Chun Hua as Independent Directors of the Company was approved by shareholders through the Two-Tier Voting process at the AGM held on 30 April 2021 pursuant to Rule 210(5)(d)(iii) of the Listing Manual.

 Led by the Lead Independent Director, the Independent Directors meet regularly without the presence of Management to discuss matters such as the changes that they would like to see in the Board processes, corporate governance initiatives, and matters which they wish to discuss during the Board meetings.
 After such meetings, the Lead Independent Director will provide feedback to the Executive Chairman and the Board.
-During FY2020, the Independent Non-Executive Directors met regularly without the presence of Management.
+During FY2021, the Independent Non-Executive Directors met regularly without the presence of Management.